 Do a Waste Audit

-The first thing I recommend you do if you want to reduce your waste is get a proper understanding of what you’re creating.
+The first thing I recommend you do if you want to reduce your waste is to contact #1 Suffolk County Long Island NY Junk Removal Rubbish – Appliance -Debris Removal and get a proper understanding of what you’re creating.
 The easiest way to do this is to do a waste audit over the course of a week.
 You could do this daily, or leave it to the end of the week, whatever works best.
 Basically, you want to separate it into three groups – compostable, recyclable and landfill.
+And then get to this wakefield website to know how to dispose the waste properly.
 If you really want to dig deep you can also separate your recyclables into plastics, glass and cardboard, but to begin with the main three groups is enough.

 This should give you a really good sense of what is both coming into, and subsequently going out of your home, and therefore where there is room for improvement.

 Like most life changes, reducing your waste is best done through small changes.
 Once you have a good sense of your current waste situation, choose one area to focus on for the next month.
 A few great places to start are:

 - Reducing your food waste through meal planning and composting

 - Bring your own bags to the shops

 As you get more comfortable with the first change you have made, slowly add another one, and then another, and before you know it you will be well on the way to reducing your waste.
 Trying to do too much at once tends to make it all very overwhelming, so start small and build from there.
 If you are worried about removing wastes from building sites, then you can opt for skip bin hire for builders.